theskumar/pelican-svbtle-responsive/README.md

 - `USER_LOGO_URL` you don't need to replace the logo placeholder, instead put your logo in content/images/your_logo.png and make this point to `SITEURL + '/static/images/your_logo.png'`

 - `DISQUS_SITENAME` set this to enable disqus comments in articles

-- `COLLAPSE_COMMENTS` set to `True` to have article comments hidden by default.
-Clicking on the `comments` link will toggle visibility.

 - `TAGLINE` some text rendered right below the logo